-On June 15, 2022, as a legislation proposed by lawmakers, "Act on Special Provisions concerning Performance Contracts Contributing to the Prevention of Harm Associated with Performing in Sexually Explicit Video Productions and to the Remedy of Harm to Performers, thereby Contributing to the Formation of a Society in which the Sexual Dignity of Individuals is Respected" Act on Prevention and Remedy of Harm Associated with Performing in Porn Videos,) was enacted.
-The Act stipulates the special provisions on the on the rescission or cancellation of performance contracts to perform in porn videos, and right to demand an injunction to stop the publication of such videos, regardless of age and gender.
+Furthermore, on June 15, 2022, as a legislation proposed by lawmakers, "Act Establishing Special Provisions on Performance Agreements That Are Meant to Help Prevent the Harm Associated with Performing in Sexually Explicit Videos and to Contribute to Remedies for Performers in Order to Contribute to the Formation of a Society in Which Individuals' Sexual Dignity Is Respected" (Act No. 78 of 2022, hereinafter referred to as the Act on Prevention and Remedy of Harm Associated with Performing in Porn Videos) was enacted.
+The Act stipulates special provisions on the rescission or cancellation of performance contracts to perform in porn videos, and the right to demand an injunction to stop the publication of such videos, regardless of the performer's age and gender.